tamunoWoks/drivers_assessment/rough.md

 40. When a driver's vehicle is approached by an emergency vehicle sounding a siren, from any direction on a two-way road, the driver must:
     **= Drive as close as possible to the right curb or edge of the road and stop.**
 ---
+41. The recommended braking procedure to bring a vehicle to a normal, smooth stop is:
+    **= Apply brake pressure, ease off slightly just before the vehicle stops, then re-apply sufficient pressure to stop.**
+---